yunqing-me/AttackVLM/README.md

 ## Prepare the VLM scripts

-There are two steps of adversarial attack for VLMs: (1) transfer-based attacking strategy and (2) query-based attacking strategy.
-Here, we use [Unidiffuser](https://github.com/thu-ml/unidiffuser) for an example, and other types of VLMs will be supported soon.
+There are two steps of adversarial attack for VLMs: (1) transfer-based attacking strategy and (2) query-based attacking strategy for the further improvement.
+For BLIP/BLIP-2/Img2Prompt Models, please refer to ```./LAVIS_tool```.
+The MiniGPT-4 and LLaVA will be also supported.
+Here, we use [Unidiffuser](https://github.com/thu-ml/unidiffuser) for an example.

-### <b> Unidiffuser </b>
+### <b> Example: Unidiffuser </b>
 - Installation
 ```
 git clone https://github.com/thu-ml/unidiffuser.git